A Step to Decouple Optimization in 3DGS: Experiments

 \textbf{AdamW-GS in 3DGS-MCMC } With properly tuned hyperparameters, we evaluate our proposed AdamW-GS within the 3DGS-MCMC framework.
-As shown in Table~\ref{tab::methods_compare}, our approach achieves superior PSNR, SSIM, and LPIPS over vanilla 3DGS-MCMC.
-By decoupling gradient coupling and recomposing regularization, we obtain more stable regularization; and by decoupling update-step coupling, our proposed RSR provides finer control of regularization.
+As shown in Table~\ref{tab::methods_compare}, our approach outperforms original 3DGS-MCMC in terms of PSNR, SSIM, and LPIPS.
+By decoupling the gradient coupling and recomposing regularization, AdamW-GS yields more stable regularization.
+Meanwhile, by decoupling update-step coupling, the proposed RSR provides finer control of regularization.
 Furthermore, eliminating numerous ineffective zero-gradient updates via Sparse Adam improves overall optimization efficiency.

-\textbf{Robust Hyperparameter Test and Autonomously Redundancy Removal} Given that AdamW-GS, equipped with DAR and RSR, introduces many hyperparameters, we test their robustness by directly applying the method to vanilla 3DGS with same hyperparameters.
-Following the training division of vanilla 3DGS, we design several StSS configurations, as shown in Figure~\ref{plot::pipeline_and_stss}.
-Similar to our observations in 3DGS-MCMC with AdamW-GS, where moment rescaling and opacity DAR encourage a large number of dead primitives for exploration, our experiments show that \emph{with our proposed AdamW-GS, a large number of redundant primitives can be autonomously removed for 3DGS without extra pruning components, and the improvement in reconstruction quality also indicates enhanced exploration} (Observation 2 issue in Sparse Adam in Sec.\ref{sec::sparse_adam}).
+\textbf{Robust Hyperparameter Test and Autonomously Redundancy Removal} Given that AdamW-GS, equipped with DAR and RSR, introduces many hyperparameters, we test their robustness by directly applying it to vanilla 3DGS with the same hyperparameters.
+According to the training division of vanilla 3DGS, we design several StSS configurations, as shown in Figure~\ref{plot::pipeline_and_stss}.
+Similar to our observations in 3DGS-MCMC with AdamW-GS, where moment rescaling and opacity DAR encourage a large number of dead primitives for exploration, our experiments show that \emph{AdamW-GS automatically removes a large number of redundant primitives in vanilla 3DGS without introducing additional pruning components, while the improved reconstruction quality further indicates enhanced exploration} (Observation 2 issue in Sparse Adam in Sec.\ref{sec::sparse_adam}).